umarsaeedcheema/umarsaeedcheema/README.md

 -->
-I'm a FullStack Software Engineer, did my bachelors in Computer Science from Lahore University of Management Sciences, Pakistan. </br>
+I'm a FullStack Software Engineer</br>
-⚡ When I am not in front of my laptop programming, I enjoy doing calligraphy and playing FIFA.
+When I am not in front of my laptop programming, I enjoy doing calligraphy and playing FIFA.

 <!--